 The problem is that what feels worthwhile varies significantly between customer segments.
 A time-poor urban professional values convenience and speed.
 A value-conscious family shopper cares about financial savings.
 A frequent business traveller prioritises status and access.
 A retired consumer may place the highest value on recognition and personal service.

-Without buyer persona work, most brands default to designing loyalty programmes around what is easiest to deliver rather than what is most meaningful to the people they want to retain.
-That produces programmes with technically impressive mechanics but disappointing engagement rates.
+Without buyer persona work, most brands default to designing loyalty programs around what is easiest to deliver rather than what is most meaningful to the people they want to retain.
+That produces programs with technically impressive mechanics but disappointing engagement rates.

-When persona marketing is done properly, it feeds directly into loyalty programme design at every level: the reward categories you offer, the earning structure you build, the communications cadence you set, and the emotional tone of every touchpoint.
-The result is a programme that feels relevant because it is relevant, built around real customer motivations rather than internal assumptions.
+When persona marketing is done properly, it feeds directly into loyalty program design at every level: the reward categories you offer, the earning structure you build, the communications cadence you set, and the emotional tone of every touchpoint.
+The result is a program that feels relevant because it is relevant, built around real customer motivations rather than internal assumptions.

-Brandfire's approach to loyalty programme development always begins with audience insight.
-Understanding who you are trying to retain, and why they stay or leave, is the single most important input into programme design.
+Brandfire's approach to loyalty program development always begins with audience insight.
+Understanding who you are trying to retain, and why they stay or leave, is the single most important input into program design.

 In B2B marketing, buyer persona marketing and ICP development are related but distinct disciplines.